p/vcproj2cmake/README.txt

 - no three-way-merges via common base version, i.e. base-less merge http://jamesmckay.net/2011/01/baseless-merges-in-team-foundation-server-why/
 - no disconnected SCM operation (server connection required)
-- installation is a veritable PITA
+- installation is a veritable PITA (e.g. due to multi-server setup for perfect spreading of Microsoft infrastructure lockin)
+- interfacing towards much more strongly cross-platform SCMs such as SVN or git is h*ll (SvnBridge project rates itself as "stable" - everything but as of 2012...
+[I'm working on getting this fixed];
+  git-tfs is Windows-only, or Mono-tainted untested alternative use;
+  also, OpenTF hasn't seen a commit since 2008)

 For a very revealing discussion with lots of experienced SCM/ALM people, you may look at